Civil-Service-Human-Resources/lpg-civil-servant-register/README.md

-# Learning Catalogue
+# Civil Servant Registry Service

-Simple CRUD service for learning resources.
+CRUD services to hold employment and personal details of civil servants.